-- welcome the student, introduce those present, explain their roles and the procedure to be followed; - invite the student to present their case and confirm the grounds of their appeal which are eligible and the outcome which they are seeking; - invite the University representative to present its case and explain the original decision and make any further comments following the student's submission; - invite the members of the Appeal panel to question the student and the University representative (the Chair may also ask questions); - give the student and the University representative an opportunity to make a final statement summarising their respective positions. - 7.9 The student, student's companion and the University representative will then leave the hearing.
-The Appeal panel will deliberate in private and solely on the basis of the papers before the panel and submissions made on the day.

-An Appeal Panel may decide to uphold an appeal or dismiss an appeal on some or all of the grounds present and in addition it may: -.
+- welcome the student, introduce those present, explain their roles and the procedure to be followed; - invite the student to present their case and confirm the grounds of their appeal which are eligible and the outcome which they are seeking; - invite the person presenting the case for the University to present the University's case and explain the original decision and make any further comments following the student's submission; - invite the members of the Appeal Panel to question the student and the University representative (the Chair may also ask questions); - give the student and the University representative an opportunity to make a final statement summarising their respective positions. - 7.9 The student, student's companion and the University representative will then leave the hearing.
+The Appeal Panel will deliberate in private and solely on the basis of the papers before the panel and submissions made on the day. - 7.10 An Appeal Panel may decide to uphold an appeal or dismiss an appeal on some or all of the grounds present and in addition it may: -. - 7.10.1 lower or remove any sanctions imposed;

-- 7.9.1 lower or remove any sanctions imposed; - 7.9.2 decide that new issues have arisen which require investigation; - 7.9.3 decide a re-hearing is required; - 7.9.4 alter or remove any other measures that have been put in place under Section - 7.10 The decision of the Appeals panel is final and will be given to the student in writing within five (5) working days of the Appeal panel reaching a decision and a Completion of Procedures Letter will follow within a further twenty-eight (28) working days.
+- 7.10.2 decide that new issues have arisen which require investigation; decide a re-hearing of the Non-academic Misconduct case is required; - 7.10.3 alter or remove any other measures that have been put in place under Section A.4. - 7.11 The decision of the Appeal Panel is final and will be given to the student in writing within five (5) working days of the Appeal Panel reaching a decision and a Completion of Procedures Letter will follow within a further twenty-eight (28) working days.

-Guidance
+8. Guidance

-7.11 Additional information and guidance can be found on the Student Discipline website.
+8.1 Additional information and guidance can be found on the Non-academic Misconduct web pages.